Logical Reasoning Test (Random Questions) - Logical Reasoning

 ||||||||||||||

-Your Answer: Option Correct Answer: Option E Explanation: According to the statement, the campaign did not get any response from citizens.
-This means that people are not interested in keeping the city clean and the campaign has failed.
-So, both I and II are implicit.
+Your Answer: Option Correct Answer: Option E Explanation: The advice is given to turn down the request for leave.
+So, I is implicit.
+The mention of the 'exigency of work' makes II implicit.
 Learn more problems on : Logical Reasoning Test (Random Questions) Discuss about this problem : Discuss in Forum |

 Give answer: